Are you looking for a user-friendly and open-source answer to your CMS needs? If yes, either Drupal vs WordPress platforms will do.

 Drupal and WordPress are among the widely used CMS (Content Management System) platforms in the world.
 However, knowing the right CMS platform for your business will depend on your long and short-term goals.

 These two platforms are great tools that work well for different websites.
 However, Drupal and WordPress differ in many different ways.
 As such your specific website needs help to determine the CMS choice that will work best for your business.

-Both WordPress and Drupal help you create and even edit your content.
-This allows you to publish the created content with images, text, videos and you won’t have to write code.
+Both WordPress and Drupal help you create and edit your content, customize your web design, and add various plugins.
+All that allows you to publish the created content with images, text, videos, so you won’t have to write code to implement slight changes.

 Next, we’ll compare Drupal vs WordPress and look at the positives and negatives of each platform.
 Keep reading for all you should know before choosing between Drupal and WordPress.

 While you might hire a web developer to build you a static website that doesn’t have any real updates and that’s not very practical.
-Most businesses want to able to add more content to their blogs.
-Also, they’d want to be able to make updates to their home page with no issues to promote an event or a sale.
+Most businesses want to be able to add more content to their blogs.
+Also, they’d want to be able to make updates to their home page with no issues when they want to promote an event or a sale.